Last updated on March 26th, 2013 at 08:47 am

 We spend our entire waking lives making decisions.
-The time we spend on everyday decisions, like whether we need to put coffee in the travel mug, or fill the gas tank on the way home are so minuscule that we don’t realize we are making them.
+The time we spend on everyday decisions, like putting water in a travel mug or filling the gas tank on the way home, is so minuscule that we don’t realize we are making them.

 Bigger, life-changing decisions take longer and need more attention.

-Fill your day with smaller time-wasting decision and the bigger decisions don’t get made.
-Eventually, you end up wondering what happened to your dream plans.
+Fill your day with smaller, time-wasting decisions, and the bigger decisions will not get made.
+Eventually, you will wonder what happened to your dream plans to start participating in marathons.

 Should I workout today?

 Here’s how the workout debate starts in my mind: It’s too cold outside.
 I just need 30 more minutes of sleep.
 I left my running shoes in the car.
-This kind of thinking distracts me from making bigger, more life-changing decisions and pushes me away from the very dream I intend to complete.
+This kind of thinking distracts me from making bigger, more life-changing decisions and pushes me away from the very dream I intend to complete of being a triathlete.
 I become my own worst enemy.

 You can stop making time-wasting decisions.